How to Turn Your Education Into a Career Fighting Inequality

 Expert Interview: How to Launch a Career Fighting Inequality

-Why should students (or anyone) care about inequalities or injustices they don’t experience themselves?
+Q. Why should students (or anyone) care about inequalities or injustices they do not experience themselves?

 Did you know that students from low-income families are seven times more likely to drop out of high school than those from high-income families?
-Or that under four percent of Tennessee's African-American students graduated as "college-ready"?
+Or that under 4% of Tennessee's African American students graduated as "college-ready"?
 These facts should compel anyone to care about inequalities.

 Additional Resources for Social Justice Issues

 AffordableCollegesOnline.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

 Do this for you

 Explore your possibilities- find schools with programs you’re interested in and clear a path for your future.